James Gordon Bennett Jr.: Yachts

-Bennett presented the cup and prizes at the October 14, 1873, New York Yacht Club, Cape May Challenge Cup 140 mi regatta, which was a race from Owl's Head Point around to Cape May Lighthouse in New Jersey, and back to the Sandy hook Lightship.
+Bennett presented the cup and prizes at the October 14, 1873, New York Yacht Club, Cape May Challenge Cup 140 mi regatta, which was a race from Owl's Head Point around to Cape May Lighthouse in New Jersey, and back to Sandy Hook Light.

 Scandal

 Bennett often scandalized society with his flamboyant and sometimes erratic behavior.
 In 1877, he left New York for Europe after an incident that ended his engagement to socialite Caroline May.
 According to various accounts, he arrived late and drunk to a party at the May family mansion, then urinated into a fireplace (some say grand piano) in full view of his hosts.

 Bennett's controversial reputation is thought to have inspired, in Britain, the phrase "Gordon Bennett!" as an expression of incredulity.

 Move to Paris

 Settling in Paris, he launched the Paris edition of the New York Herald, named the Paris Herald, the forerunner of the International Herald Tribune.
 He backed George W. De Long's voyage to the North Pole on the USS Jeannette via the Bering Strait.